averyhiebert/cellerity/README.md

 concrete LifelikeAutomaton subclass makes it easy to simulate any lifelike cellular automaton and serves an example of how to extend the Automaton class.

+Other npm packages for cellular automata are available, and probably faster and more convenient for most use cases.
+Possible reasons to use Cellerity include browser support (which I haven't tested at all recently) and the ability to use objects as cell values.
+I mostly wrote this as a personal project to experiment with automated documentation, unit tests, and the like, so if it also turns out to be useful for something you're doing, that's just a nice bonus.

 ## Installation
 This is an npm package, so naturally it requires